 To address this broader network issue, you may need to investigate and analyze the affected network segment.
 We need to examine the LAN setup, ensuring the network devices are functioning correctly, and verifying the integrity of the network cabling.
 Additionally, reviewing the firewall configuration and checking for any misconfigurations or rules that could impact network traffic is essential.
 Finally, contacting your ISP to diagnose and resolve any potential issues with the local loop Internet connection may be necessary.

-III.
-A Network-Related Zoom Issue On 1 Session
+4.3.
+Troubleshoot Zoom Network-Related Issues On 1 Session

-III.
-A Network-Related Zoom Issue On 1 Session
+4.3.
+Troubleshoot Zoom Network-Related Issues On 1 Session

 In the screenshot below is an example of a network issue happening on only one network session.